 Wang $et$ $al.$ \cite{wang2016hierarchical} design a hierarchical attention network, which is implemented by skipping time steps in higher layers of the stacked LSTM layers.
-Additionally, the authors in \cite{xu2015show} employ an attention mechanism widely used in image captioning tasks to automatically focus on salient regions from high-level appearance or short-motion feature maps.
+Additionally, the authors in \cite{wang2019revisiting} employ ConvLSTM along with an attention mechanism \cite{xu2015show} to automatically focus on sequential saliency regions from high-level appearance feature maps.

 \textbf{Temporal feature fusion architectures}: Temporal feature pooling~\cite{ng2015beyond, bilen2017action} is the most popular temporal feature fusion method, which usually uses either max-pooling or average-pooling over the temporal dimension to aggregate frame-level features.
 Furthermore, the authors \cite{kar2017adascan, bilen2017action} propose adaptive temporal feature pooling by simultaneously learning an importance score for each frame and use it as weight in the pooling process.
 Cherian $et$ $al.$ \cite{cherian2017generalized} propose generalized ranking pooling, which projects all frame-level features together into a low-dimensional subspace and use an SVM classifier on the subspace representation.
 The subspace is parameterized by several orthonormal hyperplanes and is designed to have a property of preserving the temporal order of video frames.
 Besides temporal pooling, Diba $et$ $al.$ \cite{diba2017deep} introduce a temporal linear encoding method, where they first aggregate frame-level features using element-wise multiplication and then project it to a lower dimensional feature space using bilinear model.